spinnaker/spinnaker.github.io/community/contributing/docs/local-clone.md

 ---
 layout: single
-title: Make a Change Using the GitHub Web UI
+title: Make a Change Using a Local Clone
 sidebar:
   nav: community
 ---